Vasily Smyslov: World Champion

-Smyslov again won the Candidates' Tournament at Amsterdam in 1956, which led to another world championship match against Botvinnik in 1957.
-Assisted by trainers Vladimir Makogonov and Vladimir Simagin, Smyslov won with the score 12½–9½.
-The following year, Botvinnik exercised his right to a rematch, and won the title back with a final score of 12½–10½.
+Smyslov again won the Candidates' Tournament at Amsterdam in 1956, this time by 1½ points.
+This qualified him for a second world championship match against Botvinnik in 1957.
+Assisted by trainers Vladimir Makogonov and Vladimir Simagin, Smyslov won the title, scoring 12½–9½.
+The following year, Botvinnik exercised his right to a rematch, and regained the title with a final score of 12½–10½.
 Smyslov later said his health suffered during the return match, as he came down with pneumonia, but he also acknowledged that Botvinnik had prepared very thoroughly.
-Over the course of the three World Championship matches, Smyslov had won 18 games to Botvinnik's 17 (with 34 draws), and yet he was only champion for a year.
-Nonetheless Smyslov wrote in his autobiographical games collection Smyslov's Best Games, "I have no reason to complain of my fate.
+Over the course of the three World Championship matches, Smyslov had 18 wins to Botvinnik's 17 (with 34 draws), yet was only champion for a year.
+Nonetheless, Smyslov wrote in his autobiographical games collection Smyslov's Best Games, "I have no reason to complain of my fate.
 I fulfilled my dream and became the seventh world champion in the history of chess."

 Later World Championships

 Smyslov did not qualify for another World Championship, but continued to play in World Championship qualifying events.
-In 1959, he was a Candidate, but finished fourth in the qualifying tournament held in Yugoslavia, which was won by the rising superstar Mikhail Tal.
+He was a Candidate in 1959, but finished fourth in the qualifying tournament held in Yugoslavia, which was won by the rising superstar Mikhail Tal.
 He missed out in 1962, but was back in 1964, following a first-place tie at the Amsterdam Interzonal, with 17/23.
-However he lost his first-round match to Efim Geller.
+However, he lost his first-round match to Efim Geller.

-In 1983, at the age of 62, he went through to the Candidates' Final (the match to determine who plays the champion, in that case Anatoly Karpov), losing 8½–4½ at Vilnius 1984 to Garry Kasparov, who was 21 at the time, and who went on to beat Karpov to become world champion in 1985.
+In 1983, at the age of 62, he reached the Candidates' Final (the match to determine who plays the champion, in that case Anatoly Karpov), losing 8½–4½ at Vilnius 1984 to Garry Kasparov, who was 21 at the time, and who went on to beat Karpov to become world champion in 1985.
 He had beaten Zoltán Ribli 6½–4½ in the semifinal, but drew his quarter-final match against Robert Hübner 7–7, with the advancing player (Smyslov) determined only by the spin of a roulette wheel.
 His final Candidates' appearance was the Montpellier 1985 tournament, where he did not advance.

 Soviet Championships

 Smyslov was a frequent competitor at the Soviet Championships and enjoyed some notable successes.
 In 1940, while still a teenager, he finished third behind Bondarevsky and Lilienthal.
-At the 13th Championship in 1944, he placed second behind Botvinnik and in 1947, shared third with Bondarevsky, after Keres and Boleslavsky.
+At the 13th Championship in 1944, he placed second behind Botvinnik and in 1947, shared third with Bondarevsky, finishing behind Keres and Boleslavsky.

 He was a joint winner of the contest in 1949 and again in 1955 (with Bronstein and Geller respectively).
 Whilst the 1949 title was shared, the 1955 title was awarded to Geller after a play-off.

-Much later in his career he showed that he could still mount a credible challenge; he took a share of third place in 1969 (behind Petrosian and Polugaevsky) and in 1971, was joint runner-up with Tal, after Savon.
+Much later in his career he showed that he could still mount a credible challenge; he took a share of third place in 1969 (behind Petrosian and Polugaevsky) and in 1971, was joint runner-up with Tal, behind Savon.
 He was ranked by FIDE as one of the top 15 players in the world from the late 1940s into the early 1980s, a stretch of almost 40 years.